 Ge 120.
 Summer Field Geology.
-18 units (0-18-0); summer.
-Prerequisite: Ge 106 ab or instructor's permission.
+12 units (0-12-0); summer: Prerequisites: Ge 11 ab, Ge 106, or instructor's permission.
 Intensive course in techniques of field observation and documentation.
-The course includes three weeks of mapping in a well-exposed area of the southwestern United States and the preparation of a report in September prior to registration week.
-Instructors: Saleeby, staff.
-Given in alternate years; not offered summer 2009.
+The course includes two and one-half weeks of mapping in a well-exposed area of the southwestern United States, and the preparation of a report in September prior to registration week.
+Instructor: Saleeby.

 Ge 121 ab.
 Advanced Field and Structural Geology.
-12 units (0-9-3); second, third terms.
-Prerequisite: Ge 120 or equivalent, or instructor's permission.
-Field mapping and supporting laboratory studies in topical problems related to the geology of the southwestern U.S. Course provides a breadth of experience in igneous, metamorphic, and sedimentary rocks.
-Either 121 a or 121 b may be taken more than once for credit.
-Instructors: Kirschvink (second term), Saleeby (third term).
+12 units (0-9-3); first, third terms.
+Prerequisites: Ge 120 or equivalent, or instructor's permission.
+Field mapping and supporting laboratory studies in topical problems related to Southern California tectonics and petrogenesis.
+Each year the sequence offers a breadth of experience in igneous, meta-morphic, and sedimentary rocks.
+Instructors: Stock (first term), Saleeby (third term).